Skip to main content

 → Link Time Optimization (LTO) → Clang ThinLTO (NEW) # Enable ThinLTO (Strongly Recommended)

-• Consumes massive memory (may need 16GB+ RAM)
+• Massive memory usage (Needs 16GB+ RAM)

 • Prone to link errors

-16.7 Kernel Compilation Option Optimization
+16.7 Kernel Compilation Optimization

 #